-While there is some evidence that geographical inequality has stabilised or even fallen slightly from 2004, it still remains extremely high by international standards.
-Within the

-OECD area, the median regional Gini coefficient for GDP per capita was 0.14, much lower than in China.
+- 34. While there is some evidence that geographical inequality has stabilised or even fallen slightly from 2004, it still remains extremely high by international standards.
+Within the OECD area, the median regional Gini coefficient for GDP per capita was 0.14, much lower than in China.
 Most OECD countries are physically small and so are more readily compared to Chinese provinces than to China as a whole.
 Therefore, comparisons of regional inequality cannot be made with most OECD countries.
-However, the United States is about the same size as China, and the US economy is far more integrated than China's, with the Gini coefficient for per capita GDP across states being half of that across Chinese provinces.

-There is evidence that most of the inter-provincial inequality is the result of intraprovincial inequality.
+However, the United States is about the same size as China, where distance could still represent a barrier to equalisation of income over regions.
+But the US economy is far more integrated than China's, with the Gini coefficient for per capita GDP across states being half of that across Chinese provinces. - 35.
+There is evidence that most of the inter-provincial inequality is the result of intra-provincial inequality.
 Specifically, if the Theil index of inequality is broken down into the part of inequality that results from differences in GDP per capita between counties within provinces and between provinces, then within-province inequalities dominate (OECD, 2005).
 This is despite the barriers of distance and language being much smaller at the province level than country-wide.
-Such results point to labour markets being segmented even when only short distances apart (Box 5.3).
-This can be attributed to the household registration system that inhibits permanent migration not only between rural and urban areas but also between different urban areas (Chapter 6).
+Such results point to labour markets being segmented even when only short distances apart (Box 4).
+This can be attributed to the household registration system that inhibits permanent migration not only between rural and urban areas but also between different urban areas (OECD, 2010).